Bug report #10790

 If noone is able to fix the data type, dropping the importer seems to be the easiest solution.
 Add Vector layer and the QuickOSM plugin do the job without errors.

-#7 Updated by Sandro Santilli almost 4 years ago
+#7 Updated by Sandro Santilli about 4 years ago

-#8 Updated by Martin Dobias over 3 years ago
+#8 Updated by Martin Dobias about 4 years ago

 Just to avoid further confusion in the future: